-Combining a lyrical text, immersive staging and an enigmatic and compelling performance style, Autobiographer draws us into the unravelling mind of its central character, Flora.
+Combining a lyrical text, immersive staging and an enigmatic and compelling performance style, Autobiographer drew audiences into the unravelling mind of its central character, Flora.

 Voiced by multiple performers, Flora reveals a curious and evocative portrait of a life refracted through the lens of dementia, layered from fragments of stories and pulses of memory.
 This tender, poetic and thrilling performance features a cast of four and a bold and electrifying score of voice and sound.

 For more information about Melanie’s inspiration for the piece, and the research that has inspired her work, visit www.melaniewilson.org.uk

 Funded by Arts Council England and a Wellcome Trust Arts Award.
 Developed as part of Fuel at the Roundhouse and Jerwood residencies at Cove Park, which are supported by the Jerwood Charitable Foundation.
 Development supported by ARC Stockton on Tees.
 Developed at MAKE 2010, an artist development programme supported by Absolut Fringe, Cork Midsummer Festival, Project & Theatre Forum.

 Performed by Janet Henfrey, Alice Lamb, Penelope McGhie and Melanie Wilson

 Design by Peter Arnold

 Light Bulb Canopy designed by Ben Pacey and Peter Arnold